spryker-sdk/sdk/docs/vsc.md

 ## Where to find cloned project

-All project will be cloned in temporary `var` directory.
+All project will be cloned in temporary `var/tmp` directory.